-2.8 Analyze and report on alignment between GEO/GEOCRI data principles and policies and the data principles and policies established by SCAR, IASC and SAON.
+2.8: Analyze and report on alignment between GEO/GEOCRI data principles and policies and the data principles and policies established by SCAR, IASC and SAON.

-6.1 Support SAON to develop and maintain an inventory of existing cold region Earth observations initiatives including organizations, programs, projects, networks and systems, particularly those which are active or have impact internationally and regionally.
+6.1: Support SAON to develop and maintain an inventory of existing cold region Earth observations initiatives including organizations, programs, projects, networks and systems, particularly those which are active or have impact internationally and regionally.

-6.2 Leverage GEO’s international position to align other initiatives with Arctic Observing System efforts and SAON where this is not already the case (…).
+6.2: Leverage GEO’s international position to align other initiatives with Arctic Observing System efforts and SAON where this is not already the case (…).

-6.3 Support SAON as the lead organization in establishing an Arctic Observing System.
+6.3: Support SAON as the lead organization in establishing an Arctic Observing System.
 Support their existing efforts, share expertise.
 Explore the case for establishing SAON as a Regional GEO (i.e. GEO / Arctic) that would contribute to GEOCRI.

+The vision of GEOCRI is to provide coordinated Earth observations and information services across a range of stakeholders.
+The geographical areas of GEOCRI (the world's cold regions, including the North Pole, the South Pole, Himalaya-Third Pole and mountain areas) are thematically linked together through the presence of a cryosphere (snow, ice, permafrost).
+The Arctic SBAs developed through the Arctic Observations Assessment Framework (7) has a wider scope than those related to cryosphere, and this defines the added value of an ArcticGEOSS.
+Through SAON, an ArcticGEOSS will be connected to and will know the sensitivity around indigenous knowledge and engagement.

+ArcticGEOSS can cooperate with and contribute to GEOCRI for instance within the area of cryosphere related essential variables.

 6. Governance

-The SAON Leadership Team, responsible for programmatic implementation and overall strategic development, consists of two bodies:

-The SAON Board, responsible for providing guidance and direction on programmatic operations, including science priorities, and project approval and integration, and

-The SAON Executive Committee, responsible for overall governance issues, including alignment of SAON strategic direction with the goals and objectives of both the AC and IASC.

-The Arctic Council provides the Chair of SAON and IASC provides the Vice-Chair.
+The governance of ArcticGEOSS is still to be defined.
+It will depend on the mentioned European Commission project and the consortium that will be established as a response to this.

-Each AC member country has a seat on the Board, and each of the AC Permanent Participants (Arctic indigenous peoples’ organizations) and each of the AC Working Groups are also entitled to one seat on the Board.
-Non AC countries and international organization are invited to have a seat on the Board as long as they contribute actively to SAON activities.
+The SAON Board is expected to have a role in the governance system.
+Each member of the Arctic Council (AC) has a seat on the Board, and each of the AC Permanent Participants (Arctic indigenous peoples’ organizations) and each of the AC Working Groups are also entitled to one seat on the Board.
+Non-AC countries and international organization are invited to have a seat on the Board as long as they contribute actively to SAON activities.

-The SAON Secretariat is hosted by Secretariat of the Arctic Monitoring and Assessment Programme (AMAP) (20).
-The secretariat function for SAON is a joint effort of AMAP and IASC.

 SAON works through two Committees:

 The Committee on Observations and Networks (CON)